Labor wants all Australians to have access to a free bulk billing doctor.

 Since we've come to Government, Labor has reversed this cut - allowing local clinics to recruit more doctors to deliver bulk-billing services.

-For Australians with pensioner or concession cards, we’re freezing the price for five years.
+For Australians with pensioner or concession cards, we’re freezing the price of PBS medicines for five years.
 So those Australians won’t pay more than $7.70 for the medicine they need.

-These policies have meant locals have saved over $1.9 million on over 150,000 scripts.
+These policies have meant locals have saved over $7 million.

 For too long, locals have had to travel to Sunshine or Geelong to access MRI scans covered by Medicare.
 I’ve been campaigning for almost a decade to get a Medicare MRI Licence for Wyndham.